FAIR-FATE: Fair Federated Learning with Momentum: FAIR-FATE: Fair Federated Learning with Momentum

 \section{FAIR-FATE: Fair Federated Learning with Momentum}

-FAIR-FATE is a novel fair Federated Learning algorithm developed in this work which consists of a new approach of aggregating the clients' local models in a fair manner using a fairness-aware Momentum term that has the objective of overcoming the oscillations of non-fair gradients.
-In this approach, the server has access to a small validation set.
-Given an update from a client, the server can use the validation set to verify whether the client's update would improve the global model’s fairness \cite{validation-set}.
-As such, at each communication round, the validation set is used to compare the fairness of the current global model against the fairness of the client's local models.
-The metric used to evaluate each model on the validation set is denoted as $F$.
+FAIR-FATE is a novel fair Federated Learning algorithm developed in this work which consists of a new approach of aggregating the clients' local models in a fair manner, and, simultaneously, using a fairness-aware Momentum term that has the objective of overcoming the oscillations of non-fair gradients.

+In this approach, the server has access to a small validation set, similar to the works in \cite{parecido-mehrabi, validation-set}, which discuss different ways of obtaining this set. \footnote{For the sake of simplicity, we chose to randomly select a portion of the dataset as the validation set.
+To ensure the results are based on a representative sample, we conducted the experiments 10 times with a different validation set randomly selected each time.} Given an update from a client, the server can use the validation set to verify whether the client's update would improve the global model's fairness.